 Timing of the offer

 Deepbridge has told us it intends to deploy investors capital into new investments every month; however, it may take several months for investors to become fully invested.
 Please note, allotment deadlines are not guaranteed.
-In the past, Deepbridge has been unable to invest investor subscriptions fully before tax year end.
-Deepbridge has been working to address this area of concern.
+In the past, Deepbridge has been unable to invest investor subscriptions fully before the end of the tax year.

 The Deepbridge Technology Growth EIS is Deepbridge’s flagship fund and remains a popular choice with investors.
 It has helped Deepbridge take a leading position in the EIS market.
-The fund attracted £20.3 million in investor subscriptions last tax year.
+The fund has attracted £73.8 million in investor subscriptions since inception.

-The fund is managed by a specialist technology team and is supported by a supervisory committee of industry experts.
-Deepbridge continues to invest in the team, most recently with the appointment of Adrian Neilan (featured in the video above).
+The fund is managed by a specialist technology team and supported by a supervisory committee of industry experts.
+Deepbridge continues to invest in the team, recently with the appointment of Adrian Neilan as COO.

-The fund is building a promising track record of returning capital to investors although past performance is not a guide to the future.
+The fund is starting to build a track record of returning capital to investors although past performance is not a guide to the future.

 Register your interest - no obligation